johnwason/RobotPositioning/README.md

-# RobotPositioning
+# RobotPosiotioning
-Positioning of the Robot using OpenRAVE
+Robot Positioning in Testbed with OpenRAVE